BetterThanTomorrow/calva/docs/site/getting-started.md

 Without creating a project structure or installing anything but Calva, you can start standalone ClojureScirpt REPLs both in a browser and for node:

 * Fire up the ClojureScript Quick Start **Browser** REPL
+    * Opens the files `core.cljs` and `index.html` and starts the ClojureScript app, opening it in the browser.
 * Fire up the ClojureScript Quick Start **Node** REPL
+    * Opens a file, `core.cljs`, and starts a nodejs REPL where it loads the file.

 The browser REPL app looks like so: